tomeryeh/demo/todolist/tutorial.md

 </tr>
 ```

 <a name="push" />
 # Push

 <a name="create" />
 ## Create

-When the user type a new label in form and press enter, we add the new TODO to Kuzzle.
+When the user types a new label in the form and press enter, we add the new TODO to our collection in Kuzzle.
-In Angular we can bind an input with a model in javascript with attribute `ng-model` and we can bind a function when the user click on button or press enter with attribute `ng-click`.
+In Angular we can bind an input with a model using the attribute `ng-model` and we can bind a function when the user clicks on a button or presses enter with attribute `ng-click`.

 ```html
 <form class="form-inline">